Got a question? Read HSSV’s Frequently Asked Questions to get answers about our medical, pet and adoption services offering around Silicon Valley.

 Q: Is Humane Society Silicon Valley a no-kill shelter?

 It is important to note that there is quite a bit of misunderstanding around the term "no kill" with the general public.
 As a result, we do not routinely use this language because it suggests, and many people assume, that absolutely no euthanasia occurs.
-Specifically in cases where an animal is gravely ill and not treatable, or if the safety of people and/or other animals is at risk, we do humanely euthanize an animal.
+Specifically in cases where an animal is gravely ill, suffering and not treatable, or if the safety of people and/or other animals is at risk, we do humanely euthanize an animal.

 Q: How long do you keep the animals before you euthanize them?